AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

-On a personal level, I feel that the robots you build with the EV3 set, both Retail and Education, are better looking than the robots you build with IQ set.
+On a personal level, I feel that the robots you build with the EV3 set, both Retail and Education, are better looking than the robots you build with IQ set (I think [HEXBUG][hexbug] is trying to fix some of this).
 While that might sound shallow, consider that if you have kids involved, having cool robots is a significant plus.

 Who could resist the adorable Puppy robot (Education set)?